|

 Background

-Many of you have wondered why we ask so many questions before accepting an English document to be translated into Vietnamese.
+Many of you have wondered why we ask questions before accepting an English document to be translated into Vietnamese.

 To translate into any language, it is crucial to understand the heritage and language of the intended reader,